Ganymede-Bio/website-docusaurus/docs/AdminControls.md

     Can execute _flows_, but cannot modify or create new _flows_.

 **Reader**:
-    Can execute _flows_ and environment settings, but not permitted to execute or alter _flows_.
+    Can execute _flows_ and observe environment settings, but not permitted to execute or alter _flows_.